supriyakanumarla/3D-solar-system-simulation/README.md

 Specialties: Each planet highlights a unique trait (e.g., "Largest planet" for Jupiter, "Known for its rings" for Saturn).

 Live Link
-This project is deployed and accessible live at:https://your-project-name.vercel.app(Replace your-project-name with the actual URL provided by Vercel or Netlify after deployment.
-Update this link in your submission.)
+This project is deployed and accessible live at:https://3-d-solar-system-simulation-swart.vercel.app/ Prerequisites
-Prerequisites
 To run this project locally, ensure you have the following installed: